-Chapter 59 Identifying Pay Determinants Using Hierarchical Linear Regression
+Chapter 63 Identifying Pay Determinants & Evaluating Pay Equity Using Hierarchical Linear Regression

 Pay determinants refer to any characteristics, behaviors, or conditions that are associated with the amount of pay employees receive.
 For example, in an organization that monetarily rewards those with longer lengths of service, length of service will likely be a pay determinant.
 Ideally, pay determinants should be legally defensible and should be related to job performance and other characteristics or behaviors that are valued by the organization.
-We can use hierarchical linear regression to identify pay determinants and evaluate their incremental validity.
+We can use hierarchical linear regression to identify pay determinants, evaluate their incremental validity, and determine whether there is evidence of pay inequity based on protected class variables.

 Hierarchical linear regression is an extension of multiple linear regression, where the latter was introduced in the chapter on incremental validity.
 The approach simply means that we are building up to a full model in what are called steps or blocks, wherein each step or block we add more predictor variables to our model until we eventually reach whatever we have specified as our full model.
 There are different reasons why we might do this.
 For instance, we might want to know if, collectively, two or more additional predictor variables explain incremental variance in the outcome variable after accounting for the other predictor variables already in the model.
 In doing so, we can compare what are referred to as nested models.
 A nested model model is a model that is missing one or more of the predictor variables of a full model (i.e., larger model) that contains the same predictor variables as the nested model as well as additional predictor variables.
 In practice, it is fairly simple to implement hierarchical linear regression as long as you are already comfortable with multiple linear regression.